 we grow the hypercube, by increasing x

-the volume of the cube by adding a (thin) "panel" to each face of the
+volume of the cube by adding a (thin) "panel" to each face of the cube.

-its thickness, which is δx.
-We're growing the hypercube, and
+thickness, which is δx.
+We're growing the hypercube, and adding one

 , and there are n